John Hall (Canadian artist): Career

 In the 1990s Hall began to exploit the information and results possible by using digital photography and Adobe Photoshop.
 Since moving to West Kelowna in 1999, Hall has completed several series of work, many of domestic still-life subjects such as tea cups and food, followed by a series on vegetables and fruit.

 Hall has also participated in group exhibitions in Canada, the United States, Great Britain, Europe and Japan.
-He has received commissions from Calgary’s Foothills Hospital, the Royal Bank and Cineplex Odeon.
+He has received commissions from Calgary’s Foothills Hospital, the Royal Bank of Canada, and Cineplex Odeon.
 Hall was also perhaps the first artist in Canada to publish a selection of his work on a CD-ROM.

 In 2009, Hall and Calgary-based artist Alexandra Haeseker, a long-time collaborator and colleague of Hall’s, showed together in Pendulum/ Pendula.
 The exhibition consisted of collaborative realistic paintings which both had done in Canada and Mexico from 1992 to 1998.
 Each painted half of the canvas.
 These paintings were seen in many public galleries – four in Mexico and four in BC.

 In 2016, the Kelowna Art Gallery organized John Hall: Travelling Light: A forty-five-year survey of paintings curated by Liz Wylie.
 The exhibition traveled to the Nickle Art Museum at the University of Calgary in 2017.
 It was accompanied by a book, published by Black Dog Publishing in the United Kingdom, which included colour reproductions of all of the works in the show and also texts by Wylie and by Alexandra Haeseker.

 In 2016, he began the series he called Framed.
 In 2020, he based the composition and some of the elements of his paintings on art history, using still-life painting done in past centuries as a springboard.
+In 2025, he and Ron Moppett did a show working together to create paintings on which both collaborated, one doing the frame, the other the canvas or vice versa, titled Framed: John Hall and Ron Moppett at Loch Gallery, Calgary, Alberta.